TYPO3-Documentation/t3docs-wiki-migration/output_pages/ResetAdminPassword.rst

       Current TYPO3-Version uses other hashing algorithms.
 See https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/PasswordHashing/Index.htmlFor
-      [outdated link] 9 LTS you can use tools like `this <http://antelle.net/argon2-browser/>`__ to generate a new
+      [not available anymore] 9 LTS you can use tools like `this <http://antelle.net/argon2-browser/>`__ to generate a new
       password hash.
 (Be aware to type real passwords in foreign pages!)